jundalisay/sp/content/en/research/ancient/jewish/old-testament/ezekiel/chapter-22.md

 28 Her prophets have daubed them with untempered [morter,] seeing vanity, and divining lies unto them, saying, Thus saith Enki, when Enki hath not spoken.

-29} The people of the land have used oppression, and exercised robbery, and have vexed the poor and needy.
+29 The people of the land have used oppression, and exercised robbery, and have vexed the poor and needy.

 They have oppressed the stranger wrongfully.

-30} I sought for a man among them, that should make up the hedge, and stand in the gap before me for the land, that I should not destroy it: but I found none.
+30 I sought for a man among them, that should make up the hedge, and stand in the gap before me for the land, that I should not destroy it: but I found none.

-31} Therefore have I poured out mine indignation upon them; I have consumed them with the fire of my wrath: their own way have I recompensed upon their heads, saith Enki.
+31 Therefore have I poured out mine indignation upon them; I have consumed them with the fire of my wrath: their own way have I recompensed upon their heads.
+{{< /l >}}